-A player that was named in the team or as a reserve for the most recent BACT U12 (Melbourne Classic), U14 (Club be used at the Representative Player list.

-Championships), U16, U18 or U20 Australian Junior Championships or equivalent.
-If no teams have been selected, Basketball ACT will determine what squad will or weekend of the competition, where each team plays one game (or has a bye).
+A player that was named in the team for the most recent BACT U12, U14 (Club Championships), U16, U18 or U20 Australian Junior Championships or equivalent.
+If no teams have been selected, Basketball ACT will determine what squad will be used at the Representative Player list.
+Reserve players will not be counted as restricted as of or weekend of the competition, where each team plays one game (or has a bye).